farahwadya/Virtual-Robot-Simulation-/README.md

-# Virtual-Robot-Simulation-
-no AI libraries are used, all logic are written while programming
 # Virtual Robot Simulation

+No AI libraries are used.
+All logic and algorithms are implemented from scratch.

 Python-based project simulating an autonomous robot in a 2D environment with path planning, obstacle avoidance, FSM, and visualization.